dns3l/dns3l-core/README.md

   help        Help about any command

 Flags:
+  -b, --bootstrapcert   Whether initial bootstrapping of certs should run on this instance.
+Useful if multiple
+                                        instances run on the same DB and you want to disable bootstrapping for the replicas. (default true)
   -c, --config string   YAML-formatted configuration for dns3ld. (default "config.yaml") -h, --help            help for dns3ld
   -r, --renew           Whether automatic cert renewal jobs should run.
 Useful if multiple instances run on the